AxxAxx/AxxSolder/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FAxxAxx%2FAxxSolder&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)
 <a href='https://ko-fi.com/axxaxx' target='_blank'><img height='35' style='border:0px;height:20px;' src='https://github.com/AxxAxx/kofi-button/blob/main/Ko-fi_Buy-me-a-coffee_button.png?raw=true' border='0' alt='Donate' />

+<code style="color : red">Interested in purchasing a AxxSolder 3.0?
+I components for a few boards in stock.
+The rest of the boards has a lead time of ~2-3 weeks.
+The price per assembled and tested board is 140 Euro plus shipping.
+You get what is on this image [image](https://github.com/AxxAxx/AxxSolder/blob/main/photos/PCB_image.jpg) (one PCB) plus encoder knob.
+Send me an email at axeljohansson@duck.com to order.
+Payment is via PayPal</code>

 # AxxSolder Overview
 AxxSolder is a STM32 based soldering iron controller for JBC C115, C210 and C245 cartridges.
 Two different versions are designed around the same PCB and software - one soldering station based on the [JBC ADS stand](https://www.jbctools.com/ad-sf-stand-for-t210-t245-handles-product-2018.html) and one portable version.
 The hardware takes a DC input source of 9-24V OR a USB-C Power Delivery source.
 The software is written for the [STM32G431CBT6](https://www.st.com/en/microcontrollers-microprocessors/stm32g431cb.html) and implements a PID for temperature control, TFT display driver, sleep function when the handle is at rest and functions for read/write user settings to flash.
 Enclosures for both station and portable versions are 3D printed and design files are availible under [/CAD](https://github.com/AxxAxx/AxxSolder/tree/main/CAD).
 A video showing the AxxSolder station can be found under [DEMO](#demo).
 A *bill of materials* (BOM) with individual component prices can be found under [/bom](https://github.com/AxxAxx/AxxSolder/tree/main/AxxSolder_hardware/bom).